-The portfolio looks to deliver above inflation returns whilst taking a level of risk consistent with a cautious risk attitude through a combination of fixed interest, equity and property investments.
-This portfolio has a slightly lower weighting to equities compared to Cautious Risk 5 Portfolio with an income bias.
+The portfolio looks to deliver above inflation returns (income and capital growth) whilst taking a level of risk consistent with a cautious risk attitude through a combination of fixed interest, equity and property investments.

 Risk and benchmark performance of fund: